fagan2888/OpenDca/README.md

 ## Quick Start

-1. Use your distribution repository tool to install gcc with support for C++, the LAPACK and BLAS libraries, the gsl library, make, and git if you don't have them.
+1. Use your distribution repository tool to install gcc with support for C++, the LAPACK and BLAS libraries, the gsl library, make, perl, doxygen and git if you don't have them.

 2. Issue